Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Results

-where $t$ is the run time and $\Delta E_{\rm res}$ is the FWHM of the combined resolution contributions.
+Figure \ref{fig:ph2sensitivitydata}(b) shows an expanded view of the region with the Phase II data point and the actual run time of \SI{7.2e6}{\second}.
+Uncertainty in the gas density is included with the data point rather than by broadening the theoretical curve.

 In regimes where $\Delta E$ is dominated by $\Delta E_{\rm res}$, the curves fall with a logarithmic slope of $-1/2$.
-Where $\Delta E$ is dominated by $b\epsilon_0^3/r$, the slope steepens to $-3/4$.
+Where $\Delta E$ is dominated by $b/r$, the slope steepens to $-3/4$.
 The curves flatten out when systematic uncertainties become important, in this case taken to be a \SI{1}{\percent} uncertainty in the resolution.
-The curves shown in Fig.~\ref{fig:ph2sensitivitydata}(a) are calculated for a run time of \SI{3 e7}{\second} and the effective volume for the Phase II data point is scaled to the actual run time.
-This rescaling is strictly only valid in the regime dominated by $\Delta E_{\rm res}$ because the signal scales with volume and time while the background scales only with time.
-The expanded view in panel (b) is calculated with the actual running time of 82 days.
+The curves shown in Figs.~\ref{fig:ph2sensitivitydata}(a) and ~\ref{fig:ph2sensitivitydata}(c) are calculated for a run time of \SI{3 e7}{\second} and the effective volume for the Phase II data point is scaled to the actual run time.
+Rescaling in that way is only accurate for an experiment for which the sensitivity is dominated by $\Delta E_{\rm res}$ rather than background and signal rate, because the signal scales with volume and time while the background scales only with time.
+The expanded view in panel (b) is therefore calculated with the actual running time of 82 days.
 The sensitivity determined for Phase II agrees well with the sensitivity curve.